General Questions (also see this page for general Yale-NUS FAQs about majors and minors)

 1. What is Environmental Studies?

 Environmental Studies explores the fundamental catalysts of environmental problems, and develops within students the skills and aptitude for systems thinking, critical analysis and creative problem solving.
 Our focus is both local and global, and we draw upon the humanities, and the natural and social sciences in our work.
 Coursework and applied experience together expose students to a range of environmental issues from the familiar, such as energy choices and climate change, to the less well-studied, like the rise of consumerism and the impact of changing settlement patterns.

 2. Why not Environmental Science?

 Surprisingly to some, both terms (‘environmental studies’ and ‘environmental science’) are used interchangeably when describing undergraduate programmes.
 Many environmental studies programmes in the United States require more natural science courses than their environmental science counterparts elsewhere.
 At Yale-NUS College, we wish to signal the multidisciplinary qualities of our programme, which draws upon the natural and social sciences, and the humanities – hence the title ‘environmental studies’.
-We expect our students to be well-versed in the natural sciences and, indeed, many of them specialize in some aspect of these sciences.
+We expect our students to be well-versed in the natural sciences and, indeed, many of them specialise in some aspect of these sciences.
 So do not interpret ‘environmental studies’ to mean ‘no natural sciences’.
 Read it instead, perhaps, as ‘much more than the natural sciences.’